zukunft/zukunft.com/docs/code_functions_all.md

 \-- change_log_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log_list.php
     \-- filter - section for function filter not yet defined that it should be filter in /log/change_log_list.php
+    \-- sort_by_time_and_entry - section for function sort_by_time_and_entry not yet defined that it should be list in /log/change_log_list.php
     \-- head - section for function head not yet defined that it should be list in /log/change_log_list.php
     \-- dsp - section for function dsp not yet defined that it should be list in /log/change_log_list.php
     \-- tbl - section for function tbl not yet defined that it should be table in /log/change_log_list.php
 \-- change_log_named
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log_named.php
     \-- tr - section for function tr not yet defined that it should be table in /log/change_log_named.php
+    \-- entry - section for function entry not yet defined that it should be helpers in /log/change_log_named.php
 \-- log
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/log.php
     \-- time - section for function time not yet defined that it should be set and get in /log/log.php